 Local events & festivals.

 Aruba's social calendar is jam-packed with festivals.
 Celebrate local culture through music and dance at weekly festivals, including the Carubbian Festival on Thursdays and Bonbini Aruba Festival on Tuesdays.
-Live it up with music-filled beach parties at Soul Beach Music Festival (May 25-30).Learn More
+Celebrate the 11th Annual Caribbean Sea Jazz Festival taking place on Sept.
+15-16.Learn More

 Aruba's "wild side."

 Search for alcoves, abandoned gold mines, ancient caves and otherworldly rock formations on Aruba's eastern and northern ends.
 Sites at Ayo and Casibari even evoke Stonehenge.
 Popular diving locations, shallow reefs and wreck sites can be reached by sail or kayak.
 Beachgoers can get in on the action with kite surfing and parasailing.Learn More

 Make a splash at De Palm Island, a private family-friendly island boasting water park fun, banana-boat rides and zip lines.
 Or head to the shallow waters of Baby Beach for a calm day of snorkeling.
 For additional family adventure, take the kids to the Butterfly Farm, Donkey Sanctuary or Ostrich Farm for up-close encounters.Learn More